Bardiche: Use

-In pre-imperial Russia and the Polish–Lithuanian Commonwealth, this weapon was used to rest handguns upon when firing.
+It is believed that in pre-imperial Russia and the Polish–Lithuanian Commonwealth, this weapon was used to rest handguns upon when firing.
 It was standard equipment for the streltsy (on foot, mounted, and dragoon units) and also for the infantry of the Commonwealth; a shorter version was invented by John III Sobieski, ruler of the Commonwealth.
+Contrary to popular belief, there is no evidence of Russian streltsy using the bardiche as a musquet rest.
+The recoil from the shot could have harmed other soldiers in the line, and the wide blade obscured their view.
+Instead of using the bardiche for heavy handguns streltsy used "podsoshniki", specially made and supplied to the army, were used as rests.